THE 2019 GUIDE TO THE BEST DOUGHNUTS IN LONDON

 By Jo McCarthy

 Are you like me?
-When I'm about to scoff a baked good, I don't worry about the details of whether I'm munching on a donut or a doughnut.
+When I'm about to scoff a baked good, I don't worry about the details of whether I'm munching on the best donuts in London or the best doughnuts in London - all I care about is the taste!

 Does it taste amazing?
 Do I have sugar all around my mouth?
 Have I just discovered the scrummiest baked goods since I don't know when?